uwekernebeck/tfidf_enhancement/README.md

 ## Introduction
-This is a prototype implementation to show how to add similarity search to a TFIDF (Term Frequency Inverse Document Frequency) search as it is used in Elasticsearch / Lucene.
+This is a prototype implementation to show how to add similarity search to a TFIDF (Term Frequency Inverse Document Frequency) search as it is used in Elasticsearch/Lucene.

-The idea is to use sets of similar words instead in addition to exact word matches.
+The idea is to use sets of similar words in addition to exact word matches.
 The scoring formular is extended and a way is shown to generate these sets of similar words using a language model.
-In this case, a language models from the NLP software library spaCy is used.
+In this case, a language model from the NLP software library spaCy is used.

 ## Installation
 Provide a virtual environment with